QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 profile in the `Profiles` list.
 A config file may target more than one syllable or acoustic event, in that case there would be profile for each target syllable or acoustic event.

-The `Profiles` list has profile item, and each profile has parameters.
+The `Profiles` list has one or more profile items, and each profile has several parameters.
 So we have a three level hierarchy:

 1. the _profile list_ headed by the key-word `Profiles`.
 2. Each _profile_ in the list